Guidance

 British nationals are not required to obtain a Guatemalan visa to visit Guatemala as a tourist for short stays but visitors must comply with migration requirements to enter the country for longer periods of time.

-For information on Guatemalan migration law, please contact the Guatemalan Embassy in London or see the website of the Guatemalan Migration Institute on details about requirements for temporary and permanent residence.
+For information on Guatemalan migration law, please contact the Guatemalan Embassy in London or see the website of the Guatemalan Institute of Migration in Guatemala City.

 If you overstay your visa then you should expect to pay a fine before leaving the country.
-This fine can only be paid at the main Guatemalan Migration Institute in Guatemala City.
-Fines cannot be paid at the airport or land borders.
+This fine can be paid at the main Guatemalan Institute of Migration in Guatemala City.
+You can also pay the fine at the airport, however you can have considerable delays and risk to lose the flight.

-For general information on Guatemala, please visit PROATUR website, an office part of the Tourist Authority that provides information and assistance to tourists.
+For general information on Guatemala, please visit the website of PROATUR, an office part of the Tourist Authority that provides information and assistance to tourists.

 Passports and travel